ozkary/ozkary.github.io/_posts/2023/2023-12-02-ai-engineering-predicting-heart-disease-machine-learning.md

 - Run test cases and predict results
   - [Step 4 - Model Prediction](https://github.com/ozkary/machine-learning-engineering/blob/main/projects/heart-disease-risk/data_predict.ipynb)

+> 👉 The data files for this study can be found in the same GitHub project as the Jupyter Notebook files.

 ## Data Analysis - Exploratory Data Analysis (EDA)

 These are the steps to analysis the data: